 In Shilin night market, sellers usually commence setting up their stalls at approximately 4 in the afternoon, but the perfect time to be here is around 9:00 pm and midnight.
 So, sharpen that bargaining skill of yours and enjoy your time shopping in this area!

-If at any time during your trip you feel lost, do get in touch with the Chinese Muslim Association at 62, sec.
+Check out these 14 resources that will help you get around Taiwan like a PRO!
+If at any time during your trip you feel lost, do get in touch with the Chinese Muslim Association at 62, Sec.
 2, Xinsheng S. Rd., Taipei City, or simply give them a call at (02)2392-7364.
 They will always be more than glad to help a fellow Muslim out!

 What do you think about this Taipei itinerary?